chrisbellboy/query-loop-load-more/readme.txt

 * That's it!
 Your visitors can now load more posts by clicking the load more button without refreshing the page.

 == Changelog ==

+= 1.0.6 =
+* Add - No More Posts text option and functionality
+* Fix - Minor bug when Infinite scroll reached the end of the posts

 = 1.0.5 =
 * Fix - Infinite scroll would duplicate some posts due to the same AJAX call being executed twice